 HOW LONG DOES IT TAKE?

 If you were simply to drive the Furka Pass without stopping it would take just under an hour.
-But you’ll want to spend two to three hours exploring and taking in the sights.
+But we spent two to three hours exploring and taking in the sights.

 WHAT VEHICLES CAN DRIVE THE FURKA PASS?